sengsgx/sengsgx/README.md

 2. patch sgx-ra-tls:
 	$cd sgx-ra-tls/
 	$patch -p1 < ../patches/sgx-ra-tls_seng_changes.patch

+*NOTE*: By default Graphene-SGX is built without(!) the experimental switchless/exitless O/ECALL pull request, as it can be instable and cause bugs/crashes in Graphene.
+There are 2 options to enable it:
+(a) remove the # in line 120 of the patched sgx-ra-tls/build.sh file (b) after compiling sgx-ra-tls [cf. step 8, inside base-container]:
+	$cd ~/sgx-ra-tls/deps/graphene/
+	$patch -p1 < ../../fixed_exitless_syscalls_pr405.patch
+	$make SGX=1

 3. add your own Intel Developer SPID to ra_tls_options.c:
 	$vim sgx-ra-tls/ra_tls_options.c
 4. add quote_type in ra_tls_options.c: